VeeamHub/veeam-ansible/roles/veeam_vspc/README.md

 ## Known Issues

-- VSPC v9 supports **Microsoft SQL Server only**.
-PostgreSQL is not supported.
+- **SQL Express is not supported.** This role does not install or configure SQL Express.
+A pre-existing Microsoft SQL Server instance (local or remote) must be present before running `vspc_server_install`.
+VSPC v9 supports Microsoft SQL Server only — PostgreSQL is not supported.
-- If `sql_express_setup: true`, the SQL Express installer must be present in the `Redistr\` directory of the mounted ISO.
+- **Upgrade tasks are not yet implemented.** The task files `vspc_server_upgrade` and `vspc_ui_upgrade` do not currently exist in this role.
+If VSPC is already installed, the install tasks (`vspc_server_install`, `vspc_ui_install`) will halt with an error directing you to use the upgrade task.
+Upgrade support is planned for a future release.
 - The `iso_checksum` variable in `vars/vspc_v9.yml` should be verified against the downloaded ISO before use.
 It is strongly recommended to confirm the checksum from the [Veeam download page](https://www.veeam.com/downloads.html).
 - Sensitive values such as `sql_password`, `service_account_password`, `vspc_cwm_password`, `vspc_flr_service_account_password`, and `vspc_flr_hub_account_password` should be encrypted using [Ansible Vault](https://docs.ansible.com/ansible/latest/vault_guide/vault_encrypting_content.html#creating-encrypted-variables).
 - The VSPC Server and Web UI can be installed on the same host or on separate hosts.
 When installing on separate hosts, set `vspc_server_name` to the FQDN or IP of the VSPC Server host before running `vspc_ui_install`.